 Japanese potters have an interesting tradition dating back centuries.
 When a pot would crack it was not thrown out.
 Instead, it was repaired with resin but not camouflaged.
 Pure gold was painted over the resin repair to highlight the flaw.
 These flaws add value and character to a ceramic piece, and oftentimes these repaired pieces are preferred over perfect pieces.
 The cracks and repairs add value to the ceramic fetching a high price on the auction block.

-1 Timothy 1 and Romans 12 exhort us to have sincere love and sincere faith.
+Both the Tanakh and New Testament exhort us to have sincere love and sincere faith.
 Some believe that the word “sincere” comes from the Latin phrase “without wax”.
 This may be a fascinating etymological tidbit, an urban myth, or an old wives’ tale.
 Regardless of its origin, I like this explanation for its appropriate and rather inspirational metaphor.
 During times of ancient Roman rule, merchants who sold pottery used wax to fill in the cracks on broken pots.
 To the naive customer, each pot looked flawless, and the deceptive merchant was able to sell all his pots both broken and unblemished.
 Of course, once the customer took his purchase home he quickly discovered the hidden defect as the wax melted away leaving him with a visibly cracked pot.
 The contents inside the pot would then be visible if not leaking out.
-So, what does it mean for us then to be sincere in our faith exhibiting sincere love, and what does this have to do with Japanese ceramics?
+So, what does it mean for us then to be sincere people, and what does this have to do with Japanese ceramics?

 I think that we are all “cracked” in some way, and we all have something glorious hidden within.
-What God is asking us to do in Romans and Timothy is to allow the cracks to show so that our authenticity, the contents of our character, will be revealed.
-We spend so much time hiding behind personae of perfection; how are we ever to make meaningful connections with others much less reveal the glory of our authentic selves?
+What God is asking us to do as revealed in sacred texts is to allow the cracks to show so that our authenticity, the contents of our character, will be revealed.
+We spend so much time hiding behind personas of perfection and high performance; how are we ever to make meaningful connections with others much less reveal the glory of our authentic selves?
 The Japanese have taken it a step further.
 They repair the cracks and then highlight them with pure gold.
 They don’t feel the need to hide a flaw with wax; they celebrate the cracks and breaks!

 The above tea bowl has been repaired with resin and gold.
 Look how beautiful the gold strokes are on the ebony glaze like lightning flashes on a black night sky.
 Imagine how this bowl might look without the repair work.
 Would it look as interesting?
 Would it be as beautiful?
 It would simply be another black tea bowl.

 I’m going to bring this around to my earlier struggle.
 Am I to hide my cracks with my half-sister?
-Is a healthy relationship characterized by safety and honesty possible if I feel forced to fill in the flaws with denial?
+Is a healthy relationship characterized by safety and honesty possible if I feel forced to fill in the flaws with denial particularly a denial maintained for someone else’s comfort?
 I have worked so hard to be sincere, to learn to live from a place of security and truth rather than fear, to live from a place of acceptance rather than shame.
 Am I to return to the “family’s way” of doing things simply because she’s curious now that she’s older?

 For the survivor of sexual abuse and trauma, establishing safety is goal number one.
 Learning to come out from under the shame that so many of us have experienced and continue to battle is something to celebrate.
 People will come into our lives who will challenge our progress and make us reevaluate our healing.
 I went into my basement today and shouted to God, “I am not the bitter one.
 I have forgiven them!
-I have done that work even if You are the only witness to the contents of my heart.
+I have done that work even if you are the only witness to the contents of my heart.
 I am not their victim anymore.”
 And, sometimes that has to be enough.
-Sometimes God is the only witness to the true depths of the darkness we’ve known, and sometimes He’s the only witness to the true depths of the forgiveness we’ve offered…on this side of Heaven anyway.
+Sometimes God, how we understand him anyway, is the only witness to the true depths of the darkness we’ve known, and sometimes he’s the only witness to the true depths of the forgiveness we’ve offered…on this side of Heaven anyway.

 I don’t have an easy answer to the problem with my half-sister, but I do know that I’m not willing to sacrifice my identity or my safety.
-And, I won’t hide my cracks anymore either because they might just sparkle like gold.
-Do yours?
+And, I’m willing to entertain the idea that our vulnerabilities are worth revealing because they are, in part, what make us unique.
+It is an idea worth considering.